Camilo Osías: Presidential nomination

 On April 12, 1953, Osias, being a prominent figure in the Nacionalista Party, lost the presidential nomination to Ramon Magsaysay at the Nacionalista Convention.
 Despite his experience and contributions to the party, Osias faced challenges due to his religious affiliation, being a Protestant to a Catholic-majority country, and the overwhelming popularity of Magsaysay.
 Feeling disrespected and defeated, Osias eventually switched to the Liberal Party.

-Personal life
+Personal life and legacy

-Osías was married to Ildefonsa Cuaresma, a former public school teacher from Bacnotan, near his hometown, in 1914.
+Osías was married to Ildefonsa Cuaresma, a former public school teacher from Bacnotan, near his hometown, from 1914 to their divorce in 1939.
 The couple raised seven children, Camilo Jr., Salvador, Victor, Apolinario, Rebecca, Benjamin and Rosita.
-After more than 20 years of marriage, Camilo divorced Ildefonsa and married Avelina Lorenzana in Reno, Nevada.
-That marriage produced no children.
+Camilo later married Avelina Lorenzana in Reno, Nevada, but produced no children.

+Camilo Osías St. in New Haven Subdivision, Quezon City was named after the senator.